lazarus4/Beforth/architecture/VM.md

 var DM = new Int32Array(dataMemSize); // Data space
 var RM = new Int32Array(regsMemSize); // Registers for VM
 ```
-The fetch and store primitives may implement the address ranges that your hardware prefers.
-For example, if code starts at 0x8000 in your real life MCU, address 0x8000 maps to CM[0].
 Code fetch and data fetch are different primitives.
 Code fetch may use external SPI flash for XIP code, for example.
+In a 16-bit system, there can be up to 64K bytes each of code and data space.
+Both start at 0.

 The *undo* buffer packs address and data space into a single 32-bit token for undo operations.
 The upper two MSBs are the type bits: {CM, DM, RM, spare}.
 The single stepper/unstepper uses a 16-byte undo structure {flags, token, old, new}.
 The token for program counter (PC), for example, could be RM[0].
 The VM registers are: